-Depreciation Policies Don't Have Much Influence on Calculation of Intrinsic Value
+Depreciation Methods' Influence on Intrinsic Value

-Owner's Earning Calculation vs Earnings Per Share in Isolation
+Owner's Earning Calculation vs. Earnings Per Share in Isolation

-You can see that despite nothing being different other than the accounting methodology, in, say, year nine, a company using the straight-line depreciation method is going to appear to be far less profitable than one using the sum of the years' digit or double declining balance depreciation method while, at the same time, having a much higher net worth resulting in a seemingly lower return on capital.
+Despite no difference other than the accounting methodology, in, say, year nine, a company using the straight-line depreciation method is going to appear to be far less profitable than one using the sum of the years' digit or double declining balance depreciation method while, at the same time, having a much higher net worth resulting in a seemingly lower return on capital.

 Comparing Depreciation Methods